n-t-roff/DWB3.3/README.md

 It can also generate PostSript output directly (which can be inserted via `.BP` or `.PI`).
-The language of picasso is similar to that of pic but it has additional capabilities (e.g. line thickness and gray-scale or color filling).
+The language of picasso is similar to that of pic but it has additional capabilities (e.g. setting line thickness and gray-scale or color filling).
 Picasso also has a GUI on OPEN LOOK<sup>&reg;</sup> systems (not tested for this port).
 The picasso documentation can be generated in directory